llloret/osmid/README.md

 ## TODO
 * Hot-plugging / unplugging.
+* Heartbeat message
 * "all" devices should mean not only the devices that are found at the beginning of the run, but ALL the devices, even the ones that get plugged in later.
+(I think this is in now)
 * Installers
 * TCP as well as UDP for packet transport? (not sure if there is any interest on this)